 Along with e-commerce, platforms like rideshare applications are now bleeding into the commercial space.
 Simply put, our demands are being met with ever-growing speed.
 Whether we need a ride to the airport from our small-town neighborhood or we want to ship fresh fish from coast to coast, our expectations as customers continue to evolve.
 This, coupled with the pandemic’s propelling impact on e-commerce, will influence our behaviors in the aftermath of the pandemic and far beyond.
 Retailers that have pivoted their business models will have to abide by the new sets of expectations we’re holding dear.

 The supply chain process has traditionally included four distinct players: the supplier, producer, distributor, and consumer.
 DTC combines all these key players under one umbrella, with the exception of the consumer.
 DTC businesses gather the supplies, produce the items, and distribute them.
 In the grand scheme, many companies find this to be a promising and profitable approach.
 While long-term industry impact remains to be seen, many retailers are juggling between deciding if they will develop their own last-mile fleet to deliver their products versus relying on dedicated haulers or couriers.
-Fleets can remain prepared for changes, like DTC expansion, in the last-mile space with enhanced fleet technology.
+Fleet managers can remain prepared for changes, like DTC expansion, in the last-mile logistics space with enhanced fleet routing technology.

-Trust your technology in place
+Trust your current technology

 In the last mile, the golden trifecta of technology is route optimization, route execution, and proactive alert messaging.
 We have a holistic platform that utilizes the same algorithm across route optimization, route execution, navigation, and proactive customer notifications and alerts.
 Through this single source of truth, customers have greater visibility into their order lifecycle.
 Additionally, tracking these routes as they’re happening in real time enables teams to make up-to-the-minute changes along driver routes.

 In the DTC and home-delivery space, customer experience is everything.
 Measuring key performance indicators (KPIs) around vital metrics, such as time-window performance, can help your teams swiftly make necessary changes to day-to-day operations.
 KPIs are made possible with the connected data from the single source of truth from enhanced solutions.
 With this data, you can view and measure your KPIs and grade your business model.
-How timely and efficiently last-mile professionals can deliver to customers are liable metrics that indicate how well your business is performing.
+How timely and efficiently professionals can deliver to customers are liable metrics that indicate how well your business is performing.
 With robust solutions, reliable KPIs, and a flexible business mentality in the last mile, you’re well on your way to furthering business success.

 Discover the last-mile solutions that will help you leave a lasting impression on your customers!